21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 The wicker toboggan sled ride in Funchal is an extremely popular and a really touristy attraction.
 Reviews from tourists are from ‘boring’ and ‘not worth the money’ to ‘the most thrilling ride’ and ‘experience of a lifetime’… So it’s really up to you to decide if you want to give it a try.
 One thing is for sure – it’s something truly unique that you won’t find anywhere else in the world.

-Practical information: Toboggan ride starts at The Church of Our Lady of Monte (Igreja do Monte).
+Practical information: Tickets are sold on the spot (bring cash).
+Toboggan ride starts at The Church of Our Lady of Monte (Igreja do Monte).
 You’ll need to take a cable car to Monte first.
-The 2km long descent takes about 10 minutes and brings you to Livramento, so not all the way back to Funchal.
+The descent is about 2 km long, takes around 10 minutes, and ends in Livramento (so not all the way back to Funchal).
+From there, you’ll need a taxi, bus, or walk back to the cable car (uphill) or down to the city.

 TIP: If you decide to take this sled ride, make sure you first visit all the points of interest in Monte, so that you don’t have to walk back up the hill afterwards.